 Getting to know your professor can be more of a challenge in a virtual classroom.
 You may have questions you forgot to ask in class, or you could be struggling with an assignment or reading.
 That’s where office hours come in.

 “This is the place to say hello, let us know how the class is going for you, and ask any lingering questions,” says Stewart.
 She adds that every professor offers blocks of time on Zoom (or a similar videoconference tool) each week.
 “When you get involved in your classes, and get to know your professors, you will have a much more exciting learning experience.”
 Attending office hours can also be a way to find a mentor or ask for letters of recommendation.

 Additionally, when you attend office hours, there is a strong possibility of getting better grades: researchers at the Journal of Political Science Education found a positive correlation between office hour attendance and GPA.
-Sounds like A+ advice to us!

 Tip #6: Develop Your Time Management Skills With a Detailed Schedule